Fast and exact audit scheduling optimization

 Scheduling is an old optimization problem \cite{Dantzig1954,Johnson1954,Smith1956}.
 However, the difficulty with the optimization is that we have to carefully select what to optimize and which constraints to consider to get a solution for the optimization problem in an acceptable timeframe.
 Hence, the formulation of the schedule optimization necessarily differs from firm to firm as their needs differ.
 In this article, we list constraints encountered when optimizing a schedule for an auditing firm and we illustrate how to formulate them as a multi-commodity network flow problem \cite{ElAdoly2018}.

-An unnamed auditing firm suffers from staff scarcity as the number of clients keeps increasing.
-This had led to severe difficulties in the planning of the activities.
-The last handmade schedule took 3 man-days to create.
-And each schedule update took another 1 man-day.
-The prospect is that the firm will continue to grow and the situation will become even worse.
-Hence, the management in the firm decided that the firm needs a computer-aided planner, presented in this article.
+An unnamed auditing firm suffers from staff scarcity as the number of clients continues to increase.
+This has led to severe difficulties in planning activities.
+The last handmade schedule took 3 man-days to create and each schedule update took another 1 man-day.
+It is predicted that the firm will continue to grow, and the situation will become even worse.
+Hence, the management decided that the firm needs a computer-aided planner, as presented in this article.

-Our audit-staff scheduling problem may succinctly be characterized by the following statements: \begin{enumerate} \item The firm employs financial \textit{auditors} who have to audit \textit{engagements} (an audit engagement is an arrangement that the firm has with a client to perform an audit of the client) in the next year. \item Each engagement has an availability calendar when the audit can be performed. \item Each engagement consists of \textit{tasks}.
-Each task takes a specified amount of hours to be done.
-Each task must be wholly completed by a single auditor. \item Each auditor has an availability calendar with the count of hours that the auditor can work on that day. \item We want to find an assignment of the auditors to the engagements, which respects the business rules further listed in \cref{sec:method}. \end{enumerate}
+Our audit-staff scheduling problem may succinctly be characterized by the following statements: \begin{enumerate} \item The firm employs financial \textit{auditors} for audit \textit{engagements} (an audit engagement is an arrangement that the firm has with a client to conduct an audit of the client) during the following year. \item Each engagement includes an availability calendar indicating when the audit can be performed. \item Each engagement consists of \textit{tasks}.
+Each task takes a specified amount of time.
+Each task is completed by a single auditor. \item Each auditor has an availability calendar with the number of hours that the auditor can work on that day. \item We want to find an assignment of the auditors to the engagements that respects the business rules further listed in \cref{sec:method}. \end{enumerate}

-A trivial illustration of the desired schedule is provided in \cref{fig:example}.
+A basic illustration of the desired schedule is provided in \cref{fig:example}.

 When we formulated the scheduling optimization problem as a multi-commodity network flow problem with 13 constraints, we reduced the time to the first schedule from 3 man-days with a handmade approach to 1 h and the schedule update time from 1 man-day to 4 min.